 The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and prepare you for a career as an industrial chemist, for further study in professional schools or doctoral programs, or advancement in your current employment.
 There are three paths to completing your degree described below.

 Traditional M.S. in Chemistry

 The degree requirements for this two-year program includes 30 hours of graduate coursework and an original research project, a thesis and an oral defense.
-Research projects cover a wide variety of subdisciplines including materials science, environmental chemistry, forensic chemistry, natural products, and biochemistry.
+Research projects cover the full range of chemistry subdisciplines including analytical, biological, inorganic, organic and physical chemistry with applications in materials science, environmental chemistry, forensic chemistry, and biological systems.
 Teaching assistantships are available, and there are a limited number of in- and out-of-state tuition waivers.
-Although a baccalaureate degree is required, a degree in chemistry is not!
-We encourage applications from mathematics, computer science, physics, biology, environmental health, natural resources management, and clinical laboratory sciences undergraduates.
-For current WCU undergraduates, another option for completing the traditional M.S. degree is the “4 + 1” program, which provides students earning their Bachelor of Science (B.S.) in Chemistry a means to earn a Master of Science (M.S.) degree in Chemistry in one additional year.
+For current WCU undergraduates, another option for completing the traditional M.S. degree is the "4 + 1" program, which provides students earning their Bachelor of Science (B.S.) in chemistry a means to earn a Master of Science (M.S.) degree in chemistry in one additional year instead of two.

 Professional Science Concentration in Natural Products Chemistry